metal3-io/metal3-docs/design/metadata-handling.md

 Once the next available index is found, it will create the Metal3Data object.
 The name would be a concatenation of the Metal3DataTemplate name and index.
-Upon conflict, it will fetch again the list to consider the new list of Metal3Data.
+Upon conflict, it will fetch again the list to consider the new list of Metal3Data and try to create the new object with the new index, this will happen until the new object is created successfully.
 Upon success, it will render the content values, and create the secrets containing the rendered data.
 The controller will generate the content based on the `metaData` or `networkData` field of the Metal3DataTemplate Specs.

 ### The generated secrets